 - Relationship management

 Each of these principles are important for the success of Quality Management within an organization.
-However, the fifth principle Improvement is particularly one of the most crucial ones for the sustained success of an organization.
+However, the fifth principle; Improvement; is the most crucial for the sustained success of an organization.

 Quality cannot be maintained if improvement is not achieved.
 The business environment is continuously changing, and customers are increasingly demanding better products and services at lower costs.
 In order to adapt to these constant changes, organizations need to continuously improve, not only their products and services, but their processes.
 Thus Quality Improvement is a systematic and continuous process aimed at minimizing costs, increasing the quality of product and services, and meeting and exceeding customer satisfaction.
 While the Quality Management process assist organizations in achieving and maintaining quality, Quality Improvement drives an organization forward by helping it innovate, manage and create opportunities.
 It could be said that Quality Improvement is the most proactive part of Quality Management.